 At the end of the road you can discover Pennington Common - this is part of the New Forest National Park and is home to our nearest play park.
 The common is regularly home to the Coles Fun Fair, the circus and other community events.
 Details of any events we try and share on our facebook page.

-We were recently asked about disabled friendly playgrounds so have started to collect details.
+We were recently asked about disabled friendly playgrounds so have started to collect details from the local parish clerks.
 In Lymington and Pennington there ia wheelchair accessible roundabout at Woodside Park, Rookes Lane, Lymington.
 Deneside Copse Play Park, Pennington, Lymington has a DDA compliant roundabout and basket swing. (details provided by Lymington town council - May 2019).
 East Boldre play park has a basket swing.
 Dudley Avenue play area in Hordle has a ‘roadway’ which has a variety of interactive board for imaginative play and is accessible by gravel paths, as well as nest swings.
-Hope this may help.
+Carrington Lane Play Park, off Carrington Lane, Milford, has a level access roundabout and a large trampoline onto which a wheelchair can be pushed.

 There are regular ferries from Lymington to the Isle of Wight - it is just a 40 minute crossing.
 The views from the ferry across the Solent are stunning and there is so much to explore on the island.
 We would recommend advance booking your day trip - if you are a bluebadge holder discounts are available.
 Once on the island you can choose to explore Yarmouth, take a bus tour, or take a drive on the islands roads - your guide to getting around the Island.